What Happens When Someone Dies on a Cruise Ship?

 A particular rumor about ice cream has been circulating for years.

-The rumor says that they’ll use the freezer if the cruise ship runs out of room in the morgue.
-Guests and crew receive generous portions of ice cream to make room for the bodies.
+Rumor has it that cruise ships store bodies in the freezer when they run out of room in the morgue.
+The cruise line provides guests and crew with generous portions of ice cream to make room for the bodies.

 Former and current cruise ship employees tell conflicting stories.
 Some say the rumors are true, while others call them urban legends.

-My take: I don’t belive the rumor to be true.
+My take: I don’t believe the rumor to be true.
 Health and safety laws mandate strict separation of body storage and food.
-If these rumors were true, the cruise ship would be violating health and safety laws.
+The cruise ship would violate health and safety laws if these rumors were true.

 Operation Rising Star

-Many cruise ships give a secret code to protocol for handling a passengers death, “Operation Rising Star.”
-This secret code word on cruise ships provides discression and privacy to the individual.
-Crew members use the secret code to communicate without causing distress to other passengers, and providing respect and privacy to the deceased.
+Many cruise ships give a secret code to protocol for handling a passenger’s death, “Operation Rising Star.”
+This secret code word on cruise ships provides discretion and privacy to the individual.
+Crew members use the secret code to communicate without causing distress to other passengers and giving respect and privacy to the deceased.

 Operation Rising Star is initiated immediately after medical staff confirm a death on board.
 Crew members ensure the deceased is handled with respect and care, involving the medical team and security personnel who work together to transfer the body to the ship’s morgue.
-The operation also includes notifying the captain, and the ship’s officers coordinate with the deceased’s family, providing support and beginning the process of repatriation according to maritime laws and the protocols of the ports they visit.
+The operation also includes notifying the captain and the ship’s officers to coordinate with the deceased’s family, providing support, and beginning the repatriation process according to maritime laws and the protocols of the ports they visit.

 Similarly, the code word “Operation Bright Star” is a secret code that refers to serious medical emergencies requiring immediate medical attention.

 Operation Bright Star mobilizes the ship’s medical response team to provide urgent care to stabilize patients until they can receive comprehensive medical treatment at a shore-based facility.
-Operation Bright Star could involve a range of medical complications including severe allergic reactions to a heart attack.
+It could involve a range of medical complications, including severe allergic reactions to a heart attack.

 Importance of Travel Insurance

-Travel insurance provides comprehensive protection to provide you with a worry-free vacation.
+Travel insurance provides comprehensive protection and a worry-free vacation.

 Coverages vary between policies, but you’ll often receive coverage for: